A Portfolio Review Primer

 What do I have to know about the review process?

 We advise you to arrive at the portfolio review front desk at least 20 minutes before your review is scheduled to give you time to check in, and be ready.
 A staff member will announce your review appointment.
-You will have a receipt indicating the table that your reviewer will be waiting for you at.
+You will have a ticket indicating the table that your reviewer will be waiting for you at.
 Follow the signs to the room where that table is and locate your reviewer.
-Introduce yourself and open your portfolio or present your laptop or IPAD to begin the review session.
-During the reviews, there is a 2-minute bell and a final bell to let you know that you need to conclude your meeting.
+Introduce yourself and open your portfolio or present your laptop or iPad to begin the review session.
+During the reviews, there is a 5-minute bell and a final bell to let you know that you need to conclude your meeting.
 The next attendee will be waiting to take your seat so please don’t remain seated and continue your discussion with the reviewer.
 This is a courtesy to the reviewer and the next attendee.
 You may ask the reviewer if you might contact them in the future if you felt it went well but we don’t advise pushing this point.
 It’s best to let them broach that subject.
 You might, however, plan to include that person in your future mailings with a personal note reminding them that you met at the review and briefly mentioning the work you presented.
 Plan to give your reviewers a leave-behind that they can keep.

 What should I hope to gain by my portfolio review meetings?